This post may contain affiliate links.

 The response to updated interior design has so far been overwhelmingly positive.
-Posts featuring photos of the new interior on the Keystone blog and social media pages receive comments like, “Finally!” and “It’s about time!”
+Posts featuring photos of the new interior on the Keystone blog and social media pages receive comments like:

-When I shared my pictures of the Fuzion I saw at the Mid-America RV Show on the RV Inspiration Facebook page, the post received hundreds of likes and positive comments.
+When I shared pictures of the Fuzion on our Facebook page, the post received hundreds of positive comments.

-And Wayne says the new interior option for Keystone Fuzion has been a huge hit with buyers in the Kansas City area.
+And Wayne says the new interior option for Keystone Fuzion has been a huge hit with buyers.
 “We sell more of the new colors than the old colors,” he says.

 Is this just a trend?
 Is wood a better long-term investment?

-Jeremiah hoped that gray cabinets would appeal to female buyers, who are statistically more likely to be focused on the appearance of an RV’s interior, without alienating men, who are often the target buyers for toy haulers and may not be as attracted to white kitchen cabinets.
+Jeremiah hoped that gray cabinets would appeal to female buyers, who are statistically more likely to be focused on the appearance of an RVs interior, without alienating men, who are often the target buyers for toy haulers.

 Buying new vs. buying used and renovating yourself

 “The cool thing about Fuzion is you don’t have to customize it,” says Wayne.
-“You get what you want and just add some wall decor or some pretties on the counter and it still looks great just the way it is.”
+“You get what you want and just add some wall decor and it still looks great just the way it is.”

-The overwhelmingly positive response Keystone’s new interior options have been receiving is certainly turning heads within the RV industry, and other manufacturers have already started to build RV’s with lighter interiors as well.
+The overwhelmingly positive response to Keystone’s new interior options is certainly turning heads within the RV industry.
+Other manufacturers have already started to build RVs with lighter interiors as well.

 Where can I find an RV with this new interior option?